niklas-palm/next-gha/README.md

-# Simple Web app with APIGW+Lambda backend with Github Action
+# Simple Web app with APIGW+Lambda backend with Github Actions

 This sets up a simple static Next frontend with Tailwindcss that's hosted on S3 with a Lambda and APIGW backend.
 Github Actions is used for CI/CD